New Car Time

 So, while I regret not being able to jump on the EV bandwagon, I'm actually more comfortable with the choice I've been "forced" to make, in spite of the fact that it's made finishing my home a bit more difficult.
-Anyway, I won't be around on Planet Earth much longer, so my Crosstrek—my 12th and, in all likelihood, last car I'll own—won't send us over the tipping point.
+Anyway, I won't be around on Planet Earth much longer, so my Crosstrek—in all likelihood the last car I'll own—won't send us over the tipping point.

 Full Car History

-For no particular reason other than kicks, here's every car I've owned.
+For no particular reason other than kicks, here's every car I've had.
 (Except for the last one, the photos are not mine, but they're accurate, including the colors.)

 1972 Opel Kadette Wagon.
 I bought my first car from my mother.
 It put up with a lot of abuse from me—it was built like a tank—but I also kept it running exceptionally well.
-But a relatively minor accident spelled doom because a rusted battery clamp broke; the battery crushed the carburetor and caused other significant internal damage.
+However, a relatively minor accident spelled doom because a rusted battery clamp broke; the battery crushed the carburetor and caused other significant internal damage.
 (Many years later, suffering from acute nostalgia, I bought one just like it to fix up, but the transmission was totally shot.)

 1972 Ford Pinto.
-When the Opel died, I borrowed this wreck from my hobby shop boss.
-It was in horrible shape and ran like crap, but it lasted long enough for me to save my pennies for something (marginally) better, at which time I gave it back to my boss.
+When the Opel died, my hobby shop boss gave me this wreck.
+It was in horrible shape and ran like crap, but it lasted just long enough for me to save my pennies for something (marginally) better, at which time I gave it back to my boss.

 1980 Chevy Chevette Scooter.
-Although my first new car may have been something of an embarrassment, it got me from point A to B reliably enough... until some guy fell asleep at the wheel, blew through a stop sign, and ran me off the road right into a construction site, where I struck a concrete barrier.
+Although my first new car was admittedly something of an embarrassment, it got me from point A to B reliably enough... until some guy working a night shift fell asleep at the wheel, blew through a stop sign, and ran me off the road right into a construction site, where I struck a concrete barrier.
 The impact nearly folded the car in two—vertically; the passenger side front wheel was torn off, and you could stick your hand through the gap over the driver side door.
-I took the other driver to court and won.
-Which enabled a significant upgrade...
+I took the other driver to court and won, which enabled a significant upgrade...

 1981˝ Dodge Charger 2.2.
 My girlfriend at the time talked me into this beastie, which I bought off the showroom floor.
 It was actually just a Dodge Omni 024 with a fancy paint scheme and a tuned exhaust that gave the four-banger an impressive throaty growl; my college buddy nicknamed it the "land speeder."
 But the engine seals began leaking badly after only 50,000 miles—a known issue with this model.

 1983 Nissan Sentra Hatchback.
 My first "adult" car was about as plain vanilla as they come.
 It was also my first automatic.
 Although it ran well enough, unfortunately Nissan used crappy steel, and the rear strut mounts rusted out after three years—it was pretty scary when one of the struts popped through the trunk on the way home from work one afternoon.
 I also made the mistake of leasing it, and learned the hard way what happens when your leased car is towed in New York City.
 Hint: it's a nightmare getting it back.
 Last time I ever leased.

 1983 Honda Civic CRX.
 I'd had my eye on the CRX for some time, and I finally found a used one for a song.
 Later, when I looked under the carpet, I found out why it was so cheap: it was very close to becoming a "Flintstone" car, so I didn't keep it long.
-But, of all the cars I've owned, it was the most fun cars to drive—I still miss this one.
+But, of all the cars I've owned, it was the most fun to drive—I still miss this one the most.
 (Insert wistful smiley here.)

 1986 Honda Civic CRX.
-Still craving the fun of the nimble CRX, I got another old bucket of rust and tried my best to patch it up.
+Still craving the fun of the nimble '83 CRX, I got another used bucket of rust and tried my best to patch it up.
 But the prior owner had left the sunroof open during one too many Seattle rainstorms, so it had a lot in common with its predecessor.
-The beginning of the end was when I got rear-ended by a distracted driver—right after I'd lost my job, no less.
-And because it was so old, I got next to nothing for it from insurance.
+The beginning of the end was when I got rear-ended by a distracted driver—right after I'd lost my job, no less—and because it was so old, I got next to nothing for it from insurance.

 1999 Suzuki Swift 3-Door.
 Having to buy a car while I was unemployed forced me to get the absolute cheapest one on the market.
-But as it happened, this $8K "turdlet" (as I called it) was a remarkably good little car, with unbeatable gas mileage: 50+ MPG!
-If it only had rack and pinion steering, it would have been nearly as nimble as a CRX.
-Plus, it had serious driver space—with the seat all the way back, I couldn't reach the pedals (I'm six feet!), and there was at least a half foot of headroom.
-More than a few times I'd driven around with three adult passengers, and there were no complaints at all.
+But, as it happened, this $8K "turdlet" (as I called it) was a remarkably good little car, with utterly unbeatable gas mileage: 50+ MPG!
+Better than most "hybrids" today!
+Plus, it had serious driver space—with the seat all the way back, I couldn't reach the pedals (I'm six feet!), and there was at least a half-foot of headroom.
+More than a few times I'd driven around with three adult passengers, and there were never any complaints.
 Amazing.
+If only it had rack and pinion steering, it would have been nearly as nimble as a CRX.

 2005 Subaru Forester XT.
 An excellent new job allowed me to finally ditch the turdlet and get a "real" car, and this Forester delivered quality and performance in spades.
 It was also the fastest car I'd ever owned—way faster than the Charger.
 Scary fast, actually, as it could keep up with a lot of sports cars.
 Seriously.
 The only drawback was pretty dismal gas mileage (~22 MPG at best), and I had a 1.25-hour commute to work.
 When I retired, I had enough capital to trade up to the 2015 model, which brings us 'round to the beginning of the story.

 Copyright © 2017-2019 by David K. Smith.
 All Rights Reserved.